Skip to content

 • Use the Sandwich method of ‘moisturizer-retinol moisturizer’, which Means a layer of moisturizer then Retinol then moisturizer again.
 This will prevent any possibilities of irritation.

-• Don’t use Retinol when you are pregnant/nursing, have very sensitive skin, or have dry skin conditions like eczema or psoriasis.
+• Don’t use Retinol when pregnant or nursing, have susceptible skin or have dry skin conditions like eczema or psoriasis.

-• You can start using Retinol from the early 20s with proper precautions
+• You can start using Retinol from your early 20s with proper precautions, especially if you have an Ivory skin tone.

 • Start with a concentration of .025% – 0.1%, two times a week.
-Can go up to 1% gradually every other night when your skin feels ready.
+You can increase it to 1% gradually every other night when your skin feels ready.

-• Always apply sunblock when you’re out during the day.
+• Always apply sunscreen with SPF 30-50 when you’re out during the day.

 What is Retinol Family?